Xunnamius/error-utils/README.md

 console.log(isBigError(new Error())) // false
 ```

-Each class's `isX` function is additionally provided as a static class property:
+Each class's `.isX()` function is additionally provided as a static class
+property:

 ```typescript
 const { BigError } = makeNamedError(/* ... */, 'BigError');